quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part79_Instrumental_Co.md

 ---

 #### Exploration in Reinforcement Learning Algorithms
 Background context explaining the importance of exploration in reinforcement learning algorithms, and how it differs from random action selection.
-Highlight key methods like \(\epsilon\)-greedy and upper-confidence-bound action selection.
+Highlight key methods like $\epsilon$-greedy and upper-confidence-bound action selection.

 :p What is exploration in reinforcement learning?
 ??x
 Exploration in reinforcement learning refers to the process by which an agent searches for actions that could lead to better outcomes or higher rewards.
 Unlike simply selecting actions at random, exploration strategies aim to balance between exploitation (choosing known good actions) and exploration (trying out new or unknown actions).

-Reinforcement learning algorithms like \(\epsilon\)-greedy and Upper Confidence Bound (UCB) action selection are common methods for managing this trade-off.
+Reinforcement learning algorithms like $\epsilon$-greedy and Upper Confidence Bound (UCB) action selection are common methods for managing this trade-off.

-- **\(\epsilon\)-greedy**: With probability \(1-\epsilon\), the agent chooses the currently best-known action.
-With probability \(\epsilon\), it explores a random action.
+- **$\epsilon $-greedy**: With probability $1-\epsilon $, the agent chooses the currently best-known action.
+With probability $\epsilon$, it explores a random action.

 - **Upper Confidence Bound (UCB)**: This method uses an exploration bonus to balance between exploring actions with high uncertainty and exploiting known good actions.